Foot–pound–second system of units: Pound as mass unit

 The international standard symbol for the pound as unit of mass rather than force is lb.

-Everett (1861) proposed the metric dyne and erg as the units of force and energy in the FPS system.
+In 1861, Joseph David Everett proposed the metric dyne and erg as the units of force and energy in the FPS system.

-Latimer Clark's (1891) "Dictionary of Measures" contains celo (acceleration), vel or velo (velocity) and pulse (momentum) as proposed names for FPS absolute units.
+Latimer Clark's 1891 Dictionary of Metric and Other Useful Measures contains celo (acceleration), vel or velo (velocity) and pulse (momentum) as proposed names for FPS absolute units.

 Pound as force unit

 The technical or gravitational FPS system or British gravitational system is a coherent variant of the FPS system that is most common among engineers in the United States.
 It takes the pound-force as a fundamental unit of force instead of the pound as a fundamental unit of mass.

 In this sub-system, the unit of mass is a derived unit known as the slug.